 Avenue index pages create thumbnail grids that visitors can use to explore different pages.

-- The navigation grid displays page thumbnail images.
+- The navigation grid displays page featured images.

 - Navigation titles display below the thumbnails.